9 tips to help prevent identity theft and bring peace of mind

 6. Sign up for alerts

-Most financial institutions can send an email or text when a transaction happens on your account.
-Sign up to receive alerts about specific types or amounts of deposits, withdrawals, or charges, or any hints of suspicious activity.
+Most financial institutions can send an email or text when a transaction happens on your account or credit card.
+Sign up to receive alerts about specific types or amounts of deposits, withdrawals, or charges identified suspicious activity.

 7. Keep private info private